wds4/pretty-good/README.md

 Users can designate other users to be trusted curators.
 Again, for now, attestations are simple thumbs up or down.
 Attestations are designated to apply to a specified list (currently working) or to lists in general (in progress).

+There is no universal arbiter of truth.
+Instead, all calculations are performed from the perspective of a given user, the "seed user."
+By default, the seed user is YOU, but different seed users can be selected, as depicted in the screenshot.

+### Sybil resistance ###

+One of the principle functions of the grapevine is to resist influence by sybil attacks or other bad actors.
+Multiple adjustable parameters are provided, some of which are depicted in the screenshots above, including the default user parameters which determine how much influence to allow for completely unvetted users.

 ## Install Pretty Good

 Clone this repo and install dependencies: